stormchaserroleplaying/stormchaserRPG/Talents/Druid/Stargazer/index.md

 ## Talents

 ### Summon the Stars
+*Prerequisite:* 1st Level Spells and Wild Shape<br>
 You call down the stars to grant you their power.
 As a bonus action, you can expend 1 mana and choose which constellation you summon from the list below.
 A small representation of the starry formation floats near you in your space, but is neither a creature or an object.
 While it exists, the stars produce bright light in a 10-foot radius and dim light for an additional 10 feet.

 The constellation lasts for 10 minutes.
-It ends early if you dismiss it (no action required), become incapacitated, die, or use this talent again.
+It ends early if you dismiss it (no action required), become incapacitated, die, use this talent again or use your Wild Shape.

 **The Chariot.** The brave warrior of The Chariot springs into action.
 As part of the bonus action when you first summon this constellation and as a bonus action on your subsequent turns while it lasts, you can make a ranged spell attack, launching a shard of a star, against one creature within 60 feet of you.
 On a hit, the attack deals radiant damage equal to 1d8 + your spellcasting modifier.